Shadowtag00/MLOPS-Project1/README.md

 INFO     Random Forest Regression Completed
 INFO     Mean Absolute Error (MAE):39.505, Mean Squared Error (MSE):2354.3383833333332,Root Mean Squared Error (RMSE):48.52152494855591
 ```
+### Prometheus
+Prometheus is an open-source monitoring and alerting system designed for reliability and scalability.
+It is widely used to collect metrics from various systems, allowing you to gain insights into the performance and health of your applications and infrastructure.

 Installing pre-commit on your local repository.
 Keep in mind this creates a Github Hook.
 ### ✅ Pre-commit Testings